 You may hear the words “advanced” and “metastatic” used to describe stage IV breast cancer.
 Cancer may be stage IV at first diagnosis, called “de novo” by doctors, or it can be a recurrence of a previous breast cancer that has spread to other parts of the body.

 - enlarged lymph nodes may be treated if they are causing discomfort or other symptoms

 - chemotherapy is almost always recommended

-- if the cancer is hormone-receptor-positive, hormonal therapy is almost always recommended
+- hormonal therapy is almost always prescribed if the cancer is hormone-receptor-positive

 - targeted therapy will be used to treat cancers that have certain characteristics, for example, cancers that are HER2-positive or cancers that are HER2-negative but have a BRCA1 or BRCA2 mutation; there are a number of targeted therapies that are approved to treat metastatic breast cancer, and new therapies are constantly being studied

 - immunotherapy may be recommended if the cancer is triple-negative

 Treatment to other parts of the body